andyl/dyn_db/README.md

 ## References

-DynDb is super new & we're learning where and how it will work best.
+DynDb is experimental.
+Basic functions and best practices are not yet known.

-Here are some references learn about dynamic repos.
+Here are some references to learn about dynamic repos and comparable software.

 | Source       | Title                                                |
 |--------------|------------------------------------------------------|